 - [ ] Identify top traffic and revenue pages

-- [ ] Freeze major content changes before launch
+- [ ] Freeze major copy and template changes before launch week

 - [ ] Build a redirect map (old URL -> new URL)

-- [ ] Validate canonical tags, robots.txt, and sitemap strategy
+- [ ] Validate canonical tags, robots.txt, sitemap, and hreflang strategy

 - [ ] Back up analytics, goals, and events